 Her enchanting performance as the fairy Zixia made her the defining romantic heroine for a generation of Chinese cinema audiences.

-Athena Chu's name is forever whispered with a touch of magic, thanks to a single, iconic role.
-In the mid-1990s, Stephen Chow's two-part fantasy comedy 'A Chinese Odyssey' became a cultural phenomenon, and at its emotional heart was Chu's Zixia Fairy.
-With a gaze that could be both imperious and heartbreakingly vulnerable, she turned a mythical character into the archetype of doomed romantic love for millions.
-The film catapulted her to immediate stardom across Hong Kong, Taiwan, and mainland China.
-She navigated this fame through a steady career in television dramas and light comedies, often playing elegant, kind-hearted leads.
-While she never quite replicated the seismic impact of Zixia, that character secured her a permanent place in the collective memory of 90s pop culture, a symbol of a specific, wistful brand of cinematic romance.
+Athena Chu played Zixia Fairy in Stephen Chow's 1995 fantasy comedy 'A Chinese Odyssey,' a two-part film that became a cultural phenomenon.
+Her gaze turned a mythical character into the archetype of doomed romantic love for millions across Hong Kong, Taiwan, and mainland China.
+Born in 1971, Chu built a steady career in television dramas and light comedies, often playing elegant, kind-hearted leads.
+She never replicated the seismic impact of Zixia, but that character secured her a permanent place in 90s pop culture memory.

 1965–1980